makersacademy/rps-challenge/README.md

 - Some sites I looked at when I was centering an element: [CSS-Tricks](https://css-tricks.com/centering-css-complete-guide/), [Tipue](http://www.tipue.com/blog/center-a-div/)

 - Rock, paper, scissors hand images modified from [this image](https://openclipart.org/detail/63805/rock-scissors-paper) from Openclipart contributor _mazeo_

+- I used [Inkscape](https://inkscape.org/) to make the separate Rock/Paper/Scissors images from the original SVG file

+- I'm developing a preference for [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)